PARALLELS TO THE CONCEPT OF 4GW IN INTEGRALISM

-The concept of 4th Generation Warfare (4GW), as espoused by William S. Lind, has several similarities to the Integralist model, albeit with many differences.
+The concept of 4th Generation Warfare (4GW), as espoused by William S. Lind, has many similarities to the Integralist model, with some differences.

 4GW is a concept focused on war, while Integralism is a holistic or all-inclusive Cultural system.
 (Culture is here defined as the integrated sum total or synthesis of a group’s spiritual, moral, political, and social concerns).